 Employees will be granted up to three days of regularly scheduled work hours of paid bereavement leave due to the death of an immediate family member.
-Immediate family includes "Family member" is defined as the employee's child (including stepchild or foster child), spouse, sibling, parent, mother-in-law, father-in-law, grandchild, grandparent, stepparent or domestic partner, and members of your household.
+"Immediate family member" is defined as the employee's child (including stepchild or foster child), spouse or domestic partner, sibling, parent, mother-in-law, grandchild, grandparent, stepparent, and members of your household.
 Members of your household include those who live with you as their permanent residence.